huntergregory/Slogo_Turtles/doc/DESIGN_PLAN.md

     - Parser looks for two parameters for SUM, finds 60, 32.
     - Parser creates SUM EvalCommand and executes.
     - Parser uses return value of sum command as parameter in new LEFT ActionCommand.
-    - Parser executes LEFT command, sends call to UI API for the turtle to rotate 92 degrees.
+    - Parser executes LEFT command, sends call to UI API for the turtleView to rotate 92 degrees.
     - Turtle updates its heading and the visualization is refreshed to reflect change.

 - The user inputs "cs"
     - Call to parse("cs")
     - parser_public identifies "cs" as a valid ActionCommand, and calls that command's execute method
     - this method calls the front end clearScreen method
-    - the frontend calls turtle's reset method
+    - the frontend calls turtleView's reset method
-    - the turtle recenters itself and tells its pen to deleteLines
+    - the turtleView recenters itself and tells its pen to deleteLines

 - The user types "50 fd"
     - call to parse("50 fd")